Knowledge base

 - Click the Next button:

-- Click on the button to use a domain name already present in your Organization (or on the other button if you need to first order a new domain).
+- Click the button to use a domain name already present in your Organization (or on the other button if you need to order a new domain first).

 - Click the Next button:

-- Wait for a few minutes to create the site on the accommodation.
+- Wait a few minutes for the site to be created on the hosting:

-- Enter the requested information, it will serve you to connect in the WordPress dashboard (it is possible to modify this information at any time after installation).
+- Enter the requested information, it will be used to log in to the WordPress dashboard (it is possible to modify this information at any time after installation).

 - Click the Next button:

-- Enter the information about your site (it is possible to modify this information at any time after installation).
+- Enter the information related to your site (it is possible to modify this information at any time after installation).

 - Click the Next button:

-- Choose between the Divi theme and the official theme of the most recent WordPress version (it is possible to modify this information at any time after installation).
+- Choose between the Divi theme and the official theme of the latest WordPress version (it is possible to modify this information at any time after installation).

-- Choose whether to install two Premium extensions offered with your subscription: Monarch and Bloom.
+- Choose to install or not two Premium extensions offered with your subscription: Monarch and Bloom.

-- You can then log in to the WordPress dashboard or go back to the management of the Infomaniak website.
+- You can then log in to the WordPress dashboard or return to the Infomaniak site management:

-In order to access the existing blank site on the hosting and to install WordPress:
+To access the existing blank site on the hosting and install WordPress:

-- Click on the button to add an application:
+- Click the button to add an application:

 - Choose to install WordPress:

-- Enter the requested information, it will serve you to connect in the WordPress dashboard (it is possible to modify this information at any time after installation).
+- Enter the requested information, it will be used to log in to the WordPress dashboard (it is possible to modify this information at any time after installation).

 - Click the Next button:

-- Choose if you want to erase everything or keep the WordPress data on the hosting server.
+- Choose whether you want to delete everything or keep a trace of the WordPress data on the hosting server anyway:

 - Confirm the deletion.